Witch-king of Angmar: Fictional history

-During the Battle of the Pelennor Fields, the Witch-king commands Grond, a battering-ram engraved with evil spells, to successfully break the gates of Minas Tirith.
+During the Battle of the Pelennor Fields, the Witch-king commands Grond, a battering-ram engraved with evil spells, to break the gates of Minas Tirith.
 Being forced to leave the broken gates he retreats to lead the besieging army against the new threat of the Rohirrim, where he is faced by a single warrior, Dernhelm, actually a disguised Éowyn, a noblewoman of Rohan; and not far away, Merry, a hobbit of the Fellowship. Éowyn boldly calls the Nazgûl a "dwimmerlaik", telling him to go if he was not deathless.
 (Note: "Dwimmerlaik" represents a word in Rohirric, the speech of Rohan, supposedly translated into Old English; Tolkien glosses it in the index as a "work of necromancy", a "spectre".
 It derives from Old English (ge)dwimor, "phantom, illusion" and -leikr, the Old Norse ending corresponding to Anglo-Saxon -lac, meaning "a state or act".
 Tom Shippey writes that Tolkien borrowed the word from a Middle English poem, Layamon's Brut.)
 He casts back his hood to reveal a crown, but the head that wears it is invisible.
 Merry's surreptitious stroke with an enchanted Barrow-blade brings the Nazgûl to his knees, allowing Éowyn, the niece of Théoden, to drive her sword between his crown and mantle.
 Thus the Witch-king is destroyed by a woman and a Hobbit, fulfilling Glorfindel's prophecy.
 Both weapons that pierced him disintegrate, and both assailants are stricken by the Black Breath, which causes a cold paralysis, terror, and often death.